End-to-End Page-Level Assessment of Handwritten Text Recognition: CER, WER and NSFD Based on Bipartite Graphs and the Hungarian Algorithm

 As discussed above, determining RO-independent word and character recognition accuracy at the full-page level, requires words and/or word positions from the reference transcript $X$ to be freely aligned or paired with corresponding words of the transcription hypothesis $Y$.
 Edit distance computation provides word alignments (traces) as a byproduct, but the trace sequentiality restriction leads to alignments which lack the freedom needed for RO-independent word pairing.
-A proper formulation of the required kind of word alignments is given by the so-called \emph{``minimum-weight matching or assignment problem''}~\cite{burkard2012assignment,bijsterbosch2010solving}.
+A proper formulation of the required kind of word alignments is given by the so-called \emph{``minimum-weight matching or assignment problem''}~\cite{burkard2012assignment}.

 Let $G=(V,E)$ be a \emph{bipartite graph}, where the set of nodes $V$ is composed of two disjoint subsets $A,B$, $A\cup B\!=\!V$, $A\cap B\!=\!\emptyset$, and the set of edges $E$ is a subset of $V\!\times V$ such that $(u,v)\in\!E\Rightarrow u\in\!A\,\wedge\,v\in\!B$.
 A \emph{matching} $\mathcal{M}\!\subset\!E$ is a set of pairwise non-adjacent edges; that is, no two edges share a common node.
 A node is matched if it is an endpoint of one of the edges in the matching.
 Otherwise, the node is unmatched. $\mathcal{M}$ is said to be \emph{maximum} if it contains the largest possible number of edges and it is a \emph{perfect matching} if all the vertices of the graph are matched.
 Every perfect matching is also maximum.
 A bipartite graph $G=(V,E)$ is \emph{weighted} if a real-valued weight $g(u,v)$ is assigned to each edge $(u,v)\in\!E$.
 Then, the weight of a matching $\mathcal{M}$ is the sum of the weights of the edges in $\mathcal{M}$.
 Given a weighted bipartite graph, the assignment problem is to find a perfect matching with minimum weight.

-An efficient solution to this problem is provided by the \emph{Hungarian Algorithm} (HA) which runs in $O(N^3)$ time, where $N$ is the number of nodes in $A$ and $B$~\cite{kuhn1955hungarian}.
-While the HA does not formally need the subsets $A$ and $B$ to be of the same size, most of its implementations do assume equal sizes.
-In any case, it is straightforward to support different sizes by adding \emph{``dummy''} nodes to either (or both) set(s)~\cite{burkard2012assignment,bijsterbosch2010solving, crouse2016implementing}.
+An efficient solution to this problem is provided by the \emph{Hungarian Algorithm} (HA)~\cite{kuhn1955hungarian}.